digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

 Text item=Weather_Temperature valuecolor=[Weather_Temperature==22="green"]
 ```

-The _"color"_ is passed directly through to the UI, so its exact implementtion is up to the UI.
+The _"color"_ is passed directly through to the UI, so its exact implementation is up to the UI.
 It is generally expected that valid HTML colors can be used (eg "green", "red", "#334455") but a UI could for example define abstract colors that are defined internally depending on the theme.
 For example, "warning" could be defined and used in a UI dependant way, but there is currently no standardisation of these terms.

 **Examples**
 ```